RoelN/FontJit/README.md

-# LoadFont
+# FontJit

-Boring name, exciting functionality!
-Because it loads a font when it enters the viewport.
+A little helper for just-in-time font loading!
+Loads fonts when they _enter_ the viewport, or when they're _about to enter_ the viewport.
+You're the boss!

 Simple example: